jialingkun/SmartWebViewCompact/README.md

 }
 ```

 Note: OnBackPressed function currently not supported inside Fragment.
-Try a workaround by calling the method in activity in which the fragment being called.
+Try a workaround by calling the method inside activity that has the fragment.